ShriramGH/TSA_EXP1B/README.md

 # Ex.No: 1B                     CONVERSION OF NON STATIONARY TO STATIONARY DATA

 ### AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on Vegetable Price specificalyy Methi Price Data.
+To perform regular differncing,seasonal adjustment and log transformation on Vegetable Price specificalyy Methi Price Data.

 ### ALGORITHM: